 The Zadar and Sibenik region has many islands but do not miss Vrgada, home to one of the most beautiful beaches in all of Croatia.
 This fishing island has neither cars, nor a single hotel and should not be missed.

 More than 1,000 islands make up the Croatian coast and Zatan, 10 km from Dubrovnik, is a stark contrast to the sandy beaches of Vrgada.
-It's craggy cliffs and pebbled beaches have their own charms and show the diversity of these islands.
+Its craggy cliffs and pebbled beaches have their own charms and show the diversity of these islands.

 With the abundance of islands that Croatia calls its own, along with idyllic weather and calm seas, Croatia has become a sailing paradise.
 Because of the numerous hidden coves and bays that allow for free mooring, it is less expensive than you would think and a great way to take in the islands in a limited amount of time.
-The following is a list of historic islands and harbors where chartering a boat will prove quite easy for the day trip or an extended island tour.
+The following is a list of historic islands and harbours where chartering a boat will prove quite easy for the day trip or an extended island tour.

-The island of Brac and the harbor at Milna provide a great opportunity to visit one of Croatia's larger islands.
+The island of Brac and the harbour at Milna provide a great opportunity to visit one of Croatia's larger islands.
 It possesses the highest peak in the Adriatic Sea and some of Croatia's steeper cliffs and sandier beaches.

 Hvar Croatia, Vis, and Korcula are “must sees” for the history buff.
 Hvar Croatia was hugely important to Venetian traders and is now home to the jet set of the Adriatic's sailing community.
 Vis, once a Roman outpost, was one of the most strategically important islands in the entire Adriatic.
 It served Napoleon's grand plans as well as providing a base and cornerstone of the Allies in the Adriatic.
 Finally, Korcula, the birthplace of Marco Polo, and home to some of the best seafood in the Adriatic.
 Its fortifications would do the people of Troy proud and provide an interesting perspective into how wars were fought.